alorbach/rsyslog/doc/source/configuration/modules/omotlp.rst

 .. summary-start

-Initial scaffolding for the omotlp output plugin, which will export rsyslog messages to OpenTelemetry collectors once transport support is implemented.
+Initial scaffolding for the omotlp output plugin, which currently renders preview OpenTelemetry payloads but still lacks a transport layer to deliver them to collectors.

 .. summary-end